zydou/arti/doc/bridges.md

 # Using bridges with Arti

-This documentation will probably get folded somewhere elsewhere, and should definitely get a quality improvement.
+This documentation will probably get folded somewhere else, and should definitely get a quality improvement.
 For now, I'm writing it as a quick-and-dirty introduction to how to actually set up bridges and pluggable transports with Arti.

-This document assumes that you already know how to set up bridges and pluggable transports with Tor, and that you know
+This document assumes that you already know how to set up bridges and pluggable transports with Tor.

 ## Configuring bridges

-To add a bridge to arti, you can add a section like this to your configuration
+To add a bridge to arti, you can add a section like this to your to your `arti.toml` configuration, or to a file in your `arti.d` configuration directory.

 ```
 [bridges]